 PM Lee Hsien Loong at the Boao Forum for Asia Annual Conference 2023

-Transcript of speech by PM Lee Hsien Loong at the Boao Forum for Asia (BFA) Annual Conference on 30 March 2023.
-PM Lee was on an Official Visit to China from 27 March to 1 April 2023.
+Transcript of speech by Prime Minister Lee Hsien Loong at the Boao Forum for Asia (BFA) Annual Conference on 30 March 2023.
+PM Lee was on an official visit to China from 27 March to 1 April 2023.

 Your Excellency, Premier Li Qiang, distinguished guests, ladies and gentlemen, 大家早上好.